Raising Issues

 Creating an issue

-Navigate to the ‘Issues’ tab in the repository to see existing issues and create a new one.
+Navigate to the ‘Issues’ tab in the repository to see existing issues or create a new issue.
+To create a new issue, click the green ‘New issue’ button in the top right.

 For a new issue you can: